Photoshop Template Tutorials by Savant Design Templates

 Select the Layer you want to add the stroke to and double click on the right hand side of that layer, this brings up your Layer Style Box, then choose Stroke, from here you can change the width of the stroke, blend mode as well as the color.
 You can either use the slider or insert a number to change the width of the stroke.
 Typically there is no need to use the blend mode although feel free to experiment with it.
 To change color simply click on the color box and your color picker box will come up, then choose the color you want the stroke to be.
 You can also choose whether you want the stroke to be on the outside, inside or center of the element or text, again feel free to experiment and see what works best for your design.

-Tip, don't double click on the written part of the layer (the layer name) as that will only allow you to change the name of the layer, make sure to double click to the right of the layer name.
+Tip, don't double click on the layer name as that will only allow you to change the name of the layer, make sure to double click to the right of the layer name.

 Each template shows the guide lines - the outside guide lines indicate the trim area and the inside guide lines indicate the safe area.
 It is not recommended that any text go outside the safe area guides as the trimming is not always totally accurate.
 For any background designs or images that are full size (completely covering the template) just make sure that you have your main images within the trim area so that what shows in your printed and trimmed card/album or how you want your final image to show.